alanstoate/GrillRust/README.md

 # GrillRust
 Calculates the load vector and stiffness matrix of a grillage using the matrix method which can then be used to calculate the nodal displacements and internal forces of the structure.
-(I'm currently looking for a rust matrix library that supports Gaussian Elimination before this can be added)

 A grillage is a structure with elements that are in the x-y plane and external forces in the z direction.